Maya religion: Animal persons

 Animal persons (usually mammals and birds, but including insects) appear to enjoy a relative autonomy which is lacking in the case of the animal 'co-essences'.
 Perhaps representing the transformed human beings of a former creation, they mirror human society in playing varying social roles.
 In the Popol Vuh, for example, grandfather 'Great White Peccary' and grandmother 'Great White Coati' act as healers, whereas the owl messengers of the lords of the underworld wear military titles.
-Turning to the 'ceramic codex', one finds that animal persons are often dressing and acting like persons at court, especially that of the upper god, Itzamna.
-The howler monkey, for example, is commonly depicted in the social role of a writer and sculptor, and functions as a divine patron of these arts.
-Other mammals function as musicians in a kind of 'orchestra'.
-In the Dresden Codex, certain animals (dog, jaguar, vulture, owl, parrot, frog), most of them clothed as human beings, are seated in between deities, and seem thus to be treated on a par with the latter, while other animals, again acting as human beings, fulfill important ritual roles.
-In the New Year rites, for example, an opossum traveler introduces the patron of the incoming year.
+Turning to the 'ceramic codex', one finds that animal persons are often dressing and acting like persons at court.
+The howler monkey, for example, is commonly depicted in the social role of a writer and sculptor, and functions as a divine patron of these arts, while other mammals act as musicians.
+Animals also fulfill important ritual roles.
+In the New Year rites of the Dresden Codex, for example, an opossum traveler introduces the patron of the incoming year.
 Similarly, in the Paris Codex, a turkey person alternates with deities in offering the head of the lightning deity (god K) to the new king.
-Animal persons are repeatedly shown interacting with Goddess I.
+The Dresden Codex (pages 4-12) presents a long row of seated deities and animal persons, a pattern repeated in the mixed arrays of deities and animal persons seated before the throne on certain Classic cylinder vases.
+Apart from their social and ritual roles, animals have also been argued to represent lineage names.